Leg Injury & Amputation Claim

 Leg amputation

-Factors affections compensation amount
+Factors affecting compensation amount

 Source: The Personal Injuries Guidelines